yrahul3910/google-takeout-data-mining/project/README.md

 Download the files.
 In the YouTube and YouTube Music folder, delete the videos folder.
 This saves disk space.

+# Setting up the code

+1. **Obtain an API key.**
+    1. Go to the [Google Cloud APIs dashboard](https://console.cloud.google.com/apis/credentials), select Create Credentials, followed by API Key.
+Copy the key.
+    2. Restrict your API key.
+Click on your newly generated key, and under API Restrictions, select Restrict Key.
+In the search box, type in "Distance Matrix API" and "Places API".
+Restrict the key to these two APIs.
+    3. Use the sidebar to go to the dashboard, click Enable APIs and Services, and enable those two APIs.
+2. **Set up Google Cloud billing.** You may need to set up your Google Cloud account with billing information.
+You can do so in the Billing section of the sidebar.
+3. **Create a .env file.** This will hide your API key. **DO NOT COMMIT THIS FILE.** If you do, anyone will be able to access the APIs and you will be billed for it.
+If you're feeling altruistic, donate instead.
+In this file, add in one line, `KEY=<your API key>`.

+You should now be able to run the code.

 # Fit: